 On all departures, a certified photo instructor will be at your side and at your service to inspire and assist you.
 Take advantage of talks, presentations, slideshows and “laptop gallery” sharing events.
 All skill and interest levels are welcome; the instructors can meet you wherever you are on your journey.
 All you need to participate is a camera—point-and-shoot, smartphone, DSLR, whatever—and a sense of adventure.
 And you’re sure to return home with amazing photos.

-Transfers between airport and ship if booked on group flights; option to flightsee on Day 4 over Glacier Bay National Park; shipboard accommodations; kayaking; certified photo instructor; video chronicle of your trip; all meals onboard ship; soft drinks onboard ship.
+Transfers between airport and ship if booked on group flights; option to flightsee on Day 4 over Glacier Bay National Park for 2020 trips (2021 to be determined); shipboard accommodations; kayaking; certified photo instructor; video chronicle of your trip; all meals onboard ship; soft drinks onboard ship.
 Subject to change without notice.

 Airfare; optional extensions; individual transfers; baggage/accident/cancellation insurance; items of a personal nature such as alcoholic beverages, internet, etc.; gratuities; fuel surcharge may apply.

 Photos ©: Stewart Cohen (totem pole, woman with binoculars); Ralph Lee Hopkins (red kayak, Zodiac and bear, orcas, eagle); Sven Lindblad (sea lions); Michael S. Nolan (seal, Zodiac and ice, whale); David Vargas (yellow kayak)